MikeHopley/ftl-ships-strategy/index.md

 "Offence" at this stage usually means a weapon, but it could be hacking, mind control, teleporter, or a combat drone.
 Prefer 1- or 2-power weapons that you can get online quickly.

 Hacking is especially strong.
-When I say "look for a weapon", that's really  shorthand for "look for a weapon, or hacking, or other offence".
+When I say "look for a weapon", that’s really  shorthand for "look for a weapon, or hacking, or other offence".
 But ideally I like to start with a good weapon, then add hacking a bit later.

 # General strategy